 Take a walk through the colonial streets of downtown Buenos Aires and you could be in urban Italy or France.
 It’s an eclectic combination of architectural styles, with grand old facades slowly fading and others lovingly restored.
 The city’s palpable sense of history and culture — the Old World in the New — has inspired the city’s literary core, producing writers such as Jorge Luis Borges and Roberto Arlt, and a host of painters, sculptors, playwrights and filmmakers.

 And then there’s the city’s undeniably flamboyant side, full of the Latin American love for life that embraces tango and romance, food and wine, and one of the world’s most passionate and hotly contested soccer derbies.
-When Boca Juniors plays arch rivals River Plate, not a soul in the city can ignore the battle between the two most historic soccer clubs in Buenos Aires.
+When Boca Juniors plays arch rivals River Plate, not a soul in the city can ignore the battle between the two most historic soccer clubs.

 Among the city’s urban sprawl are some 250 parks.
 Here, the city’s almost three million inhabitants — the Porteños, as they’re known — relax in the sunlight of humid summers and mild winters, eating ice cream and watching the world go by.
 The patrons of European-style cafes spill out onto the sidewalks, talking politics and discussing art.
 At night, hungry carnivores head to the city’s innumerable parrillas, or steakhouses.
 Here they dine on arguably the world’s finest steaks, with every cut you can imagine, each cooked to succulent perfection and served with deliciously herby chimichurri sauce.